Sorna: Function

 A small amount of air is forced under pressure through a small metal tube called the staple which serves to hold the reed and match it to the bore.
 This requires the player to make sure, as in oboe playing, that one also empties the lungs of stale air when taking a new breath.

 Often sornas were played in pairs, with a melody and a drone player.
 This drone may move to different notes during a piece of music, changing at prescribed places in the composition.

 Several other names, such as dohol, davul, tavel, and so on have been applied to the sorna.
 Since dohol is a double-faced drum sometimes it is called do-rūyeh in Persian language, in contrast to ghaval and daf, which are yek-rūyeh (one-faced).

 Popularity

-The Sorna is mostly played in Loristan, Chaharmahal and Bakhtiari, Kurdistan, Sistan and Baluchestan Province and Iranian Azerbaijan.
+The Sorna is mostly played in Lorestan, Chaharmahal and Bakhtiari, Kurdistan, Sistan and Baluchestan province and Iranian Azerbaijan.

-In Loristan, Sorna is used as a main instrument during wedding ceremonies and also funeral ceremonies (which is called Chamaryounah).
+In Lorestan, Sorna is used as a main instrument during wedding ceremonies and also funeral ceremonies (which is called Chamaryounah).
 Sorna almost always is accompanied with dohol in this region.

 In Balochistan It mostly performed by forming a circle by a group of people, dancing and clapping.
 Do-Chapi almost always includes Sorna and Dohol.

 In the region of Sistan and Baluchestan, sorna is mostly used in wedding ceremonies and other celebration.
 The instrument is always accompanied by dohol and sometimes may include traditional dance by forming a circle.